-In Ommie and the Magical Garden, Ommie stumbles upon an enchanged garden and along the path meets lots of fun and interesting animals.
-Talking to the animals one by one to find out more about this magical place and leads Ommie to an unexpected conclusion.
-As well as teaching new yoga postures, Ommie helps young children to understand that happiness can come from within by simply enjoying and looking after the world around them.
-Sirkka hopes that through Ommie young children will enjoy the positive benefits of yoga, equipping them with tools for life enabling them to lead a happy, balanced life.
+In Ommie and the Magical Garden, Ommie stumbles upon an enchanted garden and, along the path, meets lots of fun and interesting animals.
+Talking to the animals to find out more about this magical place leads Ommie to an unexpected conclusion.
+As well as teaching new yoga postures, Ommie helps young children understand that happiness can come from within by simply enjoying and looking after the world around them.
+Sirkka hopes that through Ommie, young children will enjoy the positive benefits of yoga, equipping them with tools for life enabling them to lead a happy, balanced life.

 Benefits of Yoga for children